masudhan/learn-kubernetes/6. sidecar-probes/notes.md

 --------

 * Liveness Probe
-    1. This probe will decide when to restart the pod, instructions will be done by kubelet
+    1. This probe will decide when to restart the pod, instructions will be done by kubelet.
+Liveness probe could catch a deadlock, where an applicaton is running, but unable to make progress and restarting container helps in such case
         - exec: Execute command for container status.
         - httpGet: HTTP GET Request for confirm container status.
         - tcpSocket: TCP Port check to confirm container status